 Branding & Design

 Business cards are often the first impression on prospects and clients.
-Like any first impression, a business card should stand out and differentiate your firm from competition.
+Like any first impression, a business card design should stand out and differentiate your firm from the competition.

-An interesting business card not only is less likely to get tossed, it shows a potential client that you think about things differently.
+An interesting and creative business card not only is less likely to get tossed, but it also shows a potential client that you think about things differently.
 You care about detail, and you produce high-quality work.
-An eye-catching design that saliently communicates your brand, paired with high-quality stock, perhaps an interesting texture, can make all the difference.
+In fact, great design is great for business, as it enhances brand perception, builds trust, and drives engagement—here are five compelling reasons why.
+An eye-catching business card design that saliently communicates your brand, paired with high-quality card stock, and perhaps an interesting texture, can make all the difference in ensuring that you leave a quality impression.

-Here are some creative ways to make your business cards stand out from the crowd.
+This article covers modern business card trends, as well as creative ways to make your business cards stand out from the crowd and leave a memorable impression.

 1

-There are a million different types of paper out there, and yet most business cards use your standard white card stock.
+There are a million different types of paper out there, and yet most business cards use the standard white card stock.
 Try looking at heavier weights of paper that will make your card feel more stable (these are also easier to slide into a wallet and less likely to bend).
+Heavier weight card stock also carries an increased connotation of ‘quality,’ improving the odds that you leave a positive impression on anyone who receives your business card.

 Consider textured papers as well.
 If your brand already leverages unique textures, bringing in these textures on one or both faces of your card is an excellent way to catch your audience’s attention.

 Business cards have come a long way in recent years, and there are opportunities to go beyond paper, to plastic, cotton, wood, leather and even metal!
 Although a stretch for some, these alternative choices get noticed and remembered when they’re meaningful.
-For example, an alternative material card could make sense for a construction company that builds with the very material that’s chosen.
+For example, an alternative material card could make sense for a construction company that builds with the very material that’s chosen for their business card.

 2